Automated Return of Unpaid Direct Debit

 How am I notified of an ARUDD report?

-We will send you an e-mail to advise you that you have an ARUDD to collect.
+We will send you an e-mail to advise you that you have an ARUDD to review.
 A link within this e-mail will take you through to the reports section on SmartDebit Pulse.
 You are then given the option of opening this as either a CSV or XML (CSV is generally easier to read).

 What does an ARUDD look like?